 I suspect my own mother went through the like with me coming home and wearing halter tops and hiphuggers, showing skin from hip line to tit line.
 Aghast.
 I inherited her aghast.

 What’d you get?”
 I asked, when they came home from shopping with friends.
 “Underwear,” they said, taking their bags quickly to their rooms.
 They knew me too well.
+If they had said, “thongs,” I would have explained thongs to them.
+The following would have ensued.

 I simply could not adjust my brain to calling thongs flip-flops.
 Or underwear (underwear?) thongs.
 They could not adjust their brains to it being any of my business.
 At all.
 Ever.